-Maldives Civil Aviation Authority, in exercise of the powers conferred on it under Articles 5 and 6 of the Maldives Civil Aviation Authority Act 2/2012 has adopted this adopted this Regulation.
+Maldives Civil Aviation Authority, in exercise of the powers conferred on it under Articles 5 and 6 of the Maldives Civil Aviation Authority Act 2/2012 has adopted this Regulation.

-This Regulation shall be cited as MCAR- Non-commercial operations with complex motor-powered aircraft (MCAR-NCC) and shall come into force on 07 May 2025.
+This Regulation shall be cited as MCAR- Specialised Operations (MCAR-SPO) and shall come into force on 07 May 2025.

-Existing operators shall comply with this regulation in accordance with an implementation plan submitted to CAA no later than 30th October 2025 and shall be in full compliance with the regulations before 31st December 2025.
+Existing operators shall comply with this regulation in accordance with an implementation plan submitted to CAA no later than 30th October 2025 and be in full compliance with the regulations before 31st December 2025.